Zudoku

 Load Balancing

-Load balancing in Unikraft Cloud is very easy: as soon as you attach more than one instance to a service, UKC will automatically start balancing traffic between the multiple instances.
-The load balancing is done based on the number of connections (in TCP mode) or requests (in HTTP mode); more on that below.
+Load balancing in Unikraft Cloud is easy: as soon as you attach more than one instance to a service, Unikraft Cloud will automatically start balancing traffic between many instances.
+The load balancing happens based on the number of connections (in TCP mode) or requests (in HTTP mode).
+More on that below.

-Because of load balancing, instances in a service must be of the same kind (e.g., expose the same port).
-You can remove instances from a service at any time, and, when you do, UKC will immediately take the instance out of the load balancing service.
+Because of load balancing, instances in a service must be of the same kind (for example, expose the same port).
+You can remove instances from a service at any time, and, when you do, Unikraft Cloud will immediately take the instance out of the load balancing service.

-To set load balancing up, first use kraft cloud deploy with the -p flag so that a service is created as part of the instance creation.
-For example, let's use NGINX as the app:
+To set load balancing up, first use kraft cloud deploy with the -p flag to create the service as part of the instance creation.
+For example, use NGINX as the app:

 git clone https://github.com/unikraft-cloud/examples cd examples/nginx/ kraft cloud deploy -p 443:8080 .